OTABISHO Yokohama Noh Theater, a facility showcasing Noh and Kyogen

 [Exhibition Space]

 In the center of the gallery, there are actual Noh and Kyogen masks and costumes.
-The three masks are displayed for about one month, and the vibrant costumes are changed every two months.
+The three masks are displayed approximately once a month, and the vibrant costumes are changed every two months.

-The mask on display at the time of the interview (center) is a "Koomote" mask, which depicts a young woman.
-It is a typical Noh mask, characterized by plump skin and lustrous black hair.
+The mask on display at the time of this visit (center) is a "Koomote" mask, which depicts a young woman.
+It is a typical Noh mask characterized by its plump skin and lustrous black hair.

-I was surprised to see the inside of the mask, something that is rarely seen anywhere else.
-By looking through the holes in the eyes through the clear panel, you can virtually experience what the performer sees.
+I was surprised to see the inside of the mask, which is something you rarely get to see anywhere else.
+By looking through the eye holes through the clear panel, you can virtually experience the performer's field of vision.

 Noh costumes are stage costumes made specifically for Noh, and their different types and combinations allow them to express the various roles and inner thoughts of the characters.
-The photo shows a gorgeous Karaori kimono jacket that is mainly used for female roles.
+The photo shows a gorgeous Karaori brocade garment, which is mainly used as a jacket for female roles.

-The Sato Yoshihiko Memorial Yamaguchi Noh Costume Research Institute, known worldwide for its precise restoration of Edo-period Noh costumes, has created this piece with particular attention paid to not only the patterns and techniques, but also the materials, such as silk thread.
-Looking at the delicate weaving, it is easy to see why some people become interested in Noh and Kyogen after seeing Noh costumes.
+The Sato Yoshihiko Memorial Yamaguchi Noh Costume Research Institute, known worldwide for its meticulous restoration of Edo-period Noh costumes, has created this piece with meticulous attention to detail, not only in the patterns and techniques but also in the materials, such as silk thread.
+Looking at the delicate weaving, it's easy to see why some people become interested in Noh and Kyogen after seeing Noh costumes.

-At the back of the gallery is a wooden raised area reminiscent of a Noh stage.
-It is a photo spot modeled after the stage of the Noh play "Dojoji."
-There is also an exhibition of fans, which are essential to Noh, and four instruments that support the music.
-I found it interesting that there was a 2D code service that allows you to listen to the sounds of the Taiko drum, Otsuzumi drum, Kotsuzumi drum, and Fue drum, as well as the music that combines them, called "Hayashi."
+At the back of the gallery is a raised wooden platform reminiscent of a Noh stage.
+It's a photo spot modeled after the stage of the Noh play "Dojoji."
+There's also an exhibit of fans, which are essential to Noh, and the four musical instruments that support the music.
+I found the QR code service intriguing, as it allows you to listen to the sounds of the taiko drum, o-tsuzumi drum, ko-tsuzumi drum, and flute, as well as the combined music known as "hayashi."

-Personally, I liked the elaborate and gorgeous decoration of the small drums.
-Looking at the precious exhibits, I wanted to hear the real sounds and music of Noh and Kyogen on the stage.
+Personally, I liked the elaborate and gorgeous decorations on the small drums.
+Seeing the precious exhibits made me want to experience the authentic sounds and music of Noh and Kyogen performances.

 Leaving the Yokohama Noh Theatre

-This summer, Sugita Theater will be hosting a "Kids' Kyogen Workshop," a combination of a Kyogen performance and practical instruction.
-The performance will be accompanied by commentary, and the practical instruction will cover everything from proper etiquette, such as sitting upright, greetings, and etiquette, to the basics of Kyogen.
-The workshop is aimed at children from the first grade of elementary school to third grade of junior high school.
+This summer, Sugita Theater will be hosting a "Children's Kyogen Workshop," which combines a Kyogen performance with practical instruction.
+The performance will be accompanied by commentary, and the practical instruction will cover everything from proper etiquette, such as sitting upright, greetings, and etiquette, to the very basics of Kyogen.
+The workshop is aimed at children from first grade of elementary school to third grade of junior high school.

 Noh and Kyogen to continue in Yokohama

-The new Yokohama Noh Theater is scheduled to be completed in June 2026.
-While you wait for the unveiling in two years, why not try the OTABISHO Yokohama Noh Theater for a chance to get up close and personal with Noh and Kyogen?
+The new Yokohama Noh Theater is scheduled to be reborn in June 2026.
+While you wait for the unveiling in two years, why not try the OTABISHO Yokohama Noh Theater for an opportunity to get up close and personal with Noh and Kyogen?

 Text by Mai Shimura (editor/writer)